 - Improving current programs and building strong, collaborative, community networks that are coordinated and responsive to different needs, including those around camp clean-up and response.

 Roles of Regional Agencies

-While solutions to homelessness require a collaborative effort, entities in the region have specific roles to help combat this challenge:
+While solutions to homelessness require a collaborative effort, entities in the region have specific roles to play:

-- Public and private non-profits, the faith community and community advocates provide indispensable on-the-ground services that people need in order to get back on their feet.
+- Public and private non-profit organizations, the faith community and community advocates provide the indispensable on-the-ground assistance and advocacy that people need in order to get back on their feet.